Religion in Singapore: Hinduism

+Small religious communities

 Sikhism

 Central Sikh Temple (founded 1912) is the oldest Sikh gurdwara in Singapore.

 The first Sikhs to settle in Singapore came in 1849.
 As of 2020 Census, there are 12,051 Sikhs (approximately 0.35% of the whole population) was registered in Singapore.

 Below are the ethnic breakdown of Sikhs according to the 2020 Singapore Census of Population as follows: